omnect/wifi-commissioning-gatt-service/README.md

 There is the web based bluetooth client `client/web_ble.html`, which can be used to configure the wifi of the device using bluetooth.
 The web browser has to support the bluetooth API; e.g., the Chrome browser.
-The `DEVICE_ID` variable in `client/web_ble.js` has to be set to the device ID of the device, in order to authorize the bluetooth connection.
+The `BLE_SECTET` variable in `client/web_ble.js` has to be set to the shared secret, in order to authorize the bluetooth connection.

 ## License